Process Of Making Candle

 READ

-Soy Candle Making Guide
+Candle Making Supplies Sacramento

 When it comes to scents, most people prefer adding essential oils or artisan fragrances such as lavender, vanilla, rosemary etc. Fragrance oils are often used by candle makers because they create a stronger scent burn than essential oils and don’t dissipate until the end of the burn.
 Depending on the desired strength of aroma in the finished Candle botanicals and herbs can also be added for decoration inside glass containers such as wax melts and Tea lights.
 When adding aromatics, do not over saturate them into the wax or it can cause your wick to drown which would make re-lighting impossible!